Wednesday, May 24, 2023

 This work is also included in training material https://github.com/tianocore-training/PlatformBuildLab_MinPlatform_FW.

-Mentioning MPA doesn't mean that there are not other open opportunities beyond EDKII.
-There is https://github.com/slimbootloader/slimbootloader/tree/master/Platform
+Regarding the thread on platforms above, mentioning MPA doesn't mean that there are not other open opportunities beyond EDKII.
+There are examples such as https://github.com/slimbootloader/slimbootloader/tree/master/Platform

 and https://github.com/coreboot/coreboot/tree/master/src/mainboard/intel